5 Fall Apple Desserts and Wine Pairings

 The full-bodied white wine has flavor notes of rose, peach, and honeysuckle that will pair nicely with the apple, cinnamon, and buttery flavors from the apple cobbler.

-We like to pair our apple cobbler with a glass of Wellfleet Viognier!
-This white wine has flavor notes of rose, cantaloupe, lemon, and orange blossom.
+We like to pair our apple cobbler with a glass of Humdrum Viognier!
+This white wine boasts ripe, tropical fruit flavors with lifted citrus and floral notes.

 In Vino Finito